This page describes evaluation policies for the Insurance Institute’s FCIP Program.

 Final Grade Appeal: A final grade appeal is a formal request to double-check the addition and transposition of grades for the assessed components of a course.
 A candidate’s request to appeal a final grade must be received at the Insurance Institute within 30 days of final course results being posted on the website.

 In-class Component Appeal: You may appeal any in-class component of an FCIP course that contributes to the final grade.
 The in-class component in question will be reviewed by the course facilitator.
-A request to appeal an in-class component must be received by the facilitator within 30 days of your receipt of a grade for the in-class component.
+A request to appeal an in-class component must be received by the facilitator within 30 days of the posting of a grade for the in-class component.
 There is no fee for this form of appeal.